Decker School of Nursing Undergraduate Student Handbook

 Second-Read Policy

-The Second-Read Policy at the Decker School of Nursing applies to papers in courses that are taught by multiple faculty members.
+The Second-Read Policy at the Decker School of Nursing applies to papers in courses taught by multiple faculty members.
 This policy does not pertain to assignments other than written work.
 A second read must be requested within two weeks after the faculty returns the student’s paper.

 Students must first discuss the grade and paper with the faculty member who graded the paper.